A crucial challenge for all types of companies and organizations, data is still too often under-exploited.

 Another important detail: the accessibility of the tool.
 To express its full potential, a data visualization solution must be usable by data specialists, but also by business users.

-The cost of your data visualization tool is, of course, an important selection criterion.
+The cost of your data visualization tool is, of course, an significant selection criterion.
 Make sure that the solution you choose has a price that is adapted to your organization and its size.
-For large companies, with a high number of users, it is important to ensure that the rates are decreasing.
+For large companies, with a high number of users, it is essential to ensure that the rates are decreasing.
 In other words, the business model must be compatible with large-scale deployment.

 The type of offer can also have a significant influence on the price.
 Thus, all-inclusive software has the advantage of integrating all the functionalities, with a completely transparent price.
 “Custom-made” proposals, on the other hand, offer additional payment options, the accumulation of which can be very costly.